GAO-XINWEI/Jetson_ROS/README.md

 # Install Torch on Jetson Nano
 Install torch following the instruction [here](https://forums.developer.nvidia.com/t/pytorch-for-jetson/72048).
-Notice that you many face many different package installation error caused by incompatible version of package, e.g. 'libnuma1', 'libnuma-dev', 'libhwloc-dev', 'libibverbs-dev' and 'tensorrt'.
+Notice that you may face many package installation errors caused by incompatible version of packages, e.g. 'libnuma1', 'libnuma-dev', 'libhwloc-dev', 'libibverbs-dev' and 'tensorrt'.
 Try to install and uninstall them depending on the errors you faced.

 ## Install Torch